Reading Chronicle Apology

 The article appears so sensational that reaction among supporters forums and blogs have included a particularly well written tongue-in-cheek response from the Supporters Not Customers website which you can read here.

-Notes from January STAR meeting with RFC Senior Management
+Notes from February RFC Senior Management Meeting with STAR

-The latest management meeting involving RFC and STAR took place at the Mad Stad on 22nd January.
-Topics discussed included announcing of away team line up at matches, safe standing, match day experience and STAR season ticket rep amongst others.
+The latest management meeting involving RFC and STAR took place at the Mad Stad on 26th February.
+Topics discussed included late fixture changes, safe standing and new seasons kit amongst others.